Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 - When helpers are nested, all occurrencies are change to tag-specific names, such as `%panel_has`.
 - This hash is always optional.
 It is not marked so in the definitions below in order to reduce clutter.
 - Depending on context either the leading or following comma is optional together with the hash.
 It is usually obvious.
+- Sometimes on nested helpers (such as tables in panels just below), `%har` is the only thing that can be applied to the other element.
+In this case `panel => { %panel_har }.
+It follows from above that in those cases this entire expression is _also_ optional.
+Such cases are also left out of syntax definitions.`

 From this definition: